Arts Education Policies

 In the event of a public school delay, morning classes at The Umbrella will be canceled, classes scheduled to start after 12 noon will run on time.
 In the event of an early release, all morning classes (starting before 12 noon, ending before 1pm) will run as scheduled but afternoon and evening classes will be canceled.
 Make-ups will be scheduled, if possible, except for drop-in programs.

-In the event of weather related cancellations during a weekend, during a holiday, a vacation week, or during the school summer vacation, The Education Department administration and independent instructors reserve the right to determine cancellations based on their sole judgment of risk to personal and participant safety.
+In the event of weather related cancellations outside of public school schedule (during a weekend, evening, during a holiday, a vacation week, or during the school summer vacation) The Education Department administration and independent instructors reserve the right to determine cancellations based on their sole judgment of risk to personal and participant safety.
 In general, classes and programs may be canceled if hazardous conditions (Example: 3 or more inches of accumulating snow) are expected in Concord one hour before or one hour after the start and end time of a class or program.
 For vacation week programming, make-ups will NOT be offered but compensation in the form of a discount or credit towards future programming MAY be offered at the discretion of the Education Department (but is not required or guaranteed).

 In the case of virtual classes and programs, The Education Department administration and independent instructors reserve the right to determine class cancellations based on their reasonable attempt to ascertain the ability for full participation of enrolled participants during inclement weather.